tarunrochiramani/tweetr/README.md

 Request Body required {"text" : }

 6. GET /rest/tweet/{id} --> Retrieves a Tweet, which includes
-    i. its Id
+    * its Id
-   ii.
-User who created this tweet. iii.
-Text iv.
-TimeStamp
+    * User who created this tweet.
+    * Text
+    * TimeStamp
-    v.
-List of valid people mentioned in this tweet using "@<username>" vi.
-Comments (Not implemented the feature to add a comment).
+    * List of valid people mentioned in this tweet using "@<username>"
+    * Comments (Not implemented the feature to add a comment).

 7. POST /rest/reTweet -> Creates a ReTweet.
 Requires "user_id" (UUID of the user creating the tweet) in the Header Request Body required {"tweetId" : }